alex-sharifi/book-reports/The Data Warehouse Toolkit/README.md

     - Since we should avoud `null` in foreign keys, substitute historical data with a default dimension surrogate key corresponding to 'Prior to New Change' and new data that does not include the attribute with 'Not Applicable'<sup>pg 96</sup>.
     - New measured facts can be added by a new column to the fact table, and values populated (assuming same grain as the existing facts)<sup>pg 97</sup>.
 - Factless fact tables
+    - To do
+- 'Centipede' fact tables
+    - A very large number of dimensions (more than 25) typically are a sign that several dimensions are not completely independent and should be combined into a single dimension.
+For example, it is a mistake to model a fact table with separate keys for `Date`, `Week`, `Month`, `Quarter`, `Year` dimensions or `Product`, `Product Category`, `Package Type` dimensions - these are clearly related attributes so should be included in the same dimension tables<sup>pg 108</sup>.

 ### Dimension Tables for Descriptive Context